tencent cloud

 chown postgres /var/lib/pgsql/16/recovery

-Here, recovery is an example directory.
-Users can modify the restoration directory as needed.
+Here, 16 is an example of a major database version number, and recovery is an example directory.
+You can customize the recovery directory name based on the actual situation.
 Subsequent examples will not distinguish between directory names of different versions.
 The actual directory name should prevail.
 For example, it is /var/lib/pgsql/12 for PostgreSQL 12.x.

 3.1.
 Log in to the PostgreSQL console.
 In the instance list, click Manage in the Operation column to go to the management page.

 3.2.
-Select the Backup and Restoration tab.
-In the Data Backup List, choose the backup set to be restored based on the backup time and click Download in the Operation column.
+Select the Backup and Restoration page.
+In the Data Backup List, choose the backup set to be restored and click Download in the Operation column.

 3.3.
 Download the backup file from the provided VPC address or public network address.